-Kevin was a student in the Niagara College Winery and Viticulture program and has winery and vineyard responsibilities but also helps out in the tasting room.
+Kevin was a student in the Niagara College Winery and Viticulture program.
+Since 2016, Kevin has had winery and vineyard responsibilities but he also helps out in the tasting room.
 Heck, he even gets to feed the sheep in the fall.
 It’s all in day’s work at the Featherstone grape ranch.
-Kevin is also in charge of our wood-fired pizza oven during summer months.
+Kevin is also in charge of our wood-fired pizza oven during summer months and he makes a mean pizza crust from scratch.
 On Saturdays and Sundays, he creates delicious thin crust pizzas that pair beautifully with a glass of Featherstone wine.
 In fact, why not check out The Veranda and see what’s being served?

 The Sheep Labour

 Each Summer, Featherstone ’employs’ a small flock of sheep.
 Their job is to eat the leaves on the vines, thereby exposing the grapes to more sunlight and air circulation.

 Sheep are ideally suited to the job of leaf-thinning: they are not interested in eating the tart, unripe grapes.
 Find out more about our eco friendly farming practices here.

 At Featherstone, we are responsible for our vines from the ground to the air.
 In order to limit the damage that nuisance birds, like starlings, cause to our grape crop, co-owner Louise Engel flies Amadeus, a Harris’s hawk, in the vineyard.

 His presence, whether he is catching anything or not, serves as a noticeable deterrent to smaller birds.
 Find out more about falconry at Featherstone.